Survival Quiz #66

 Answer: Diversify Your Work.
 Here’s why…

 The potential for an economic crash is ever-present.
 In fact, the idea of a crashing economy is the reason many people choose to become preppers — they know another Great Depression is a real possibility.
-Thankfully, not every recession or economic slowdown will be that catastrophic, but it could definitely hit a person’s bank account.
+Thankfully, not every recession or economic slowdown will be catastrophic, but it could hit a person’s bank account.

 Live Within Your Means

 By living within one’s means while times are good, they’re less likely to go into debt when prices begin to rise.
 Remember that debt tends to spiral out of control when it cannot be paid off quickly, especially concerning credit cards.
 By living on the bare minimum before a recession, one should be able to prepare a sizable emergency fund.
 Even if the economy doesn’t crash, savings can go toward retirement.

 This concept can be taken to another degree for married couples by attempting to live off one spouse’s income while saving everything the other makes.
 It is shocking how quickly a sizable nest egg can be created using this method.